gurgeh/ipyssh/README.md

 Usage: ipyssh <hostname>

-If no hostname is supplied, it runs localy, just like an alias to ipython-qtconsole.
+If no hostname is supplied, it runs locally, just like an alias to ipython-qtconsole.
 Hostname may optionally include user and port, as in user@hostname:port.
 I recommend that you use your ssh_config to set up proper aliases, though.

 Here is an Ubuntu PPA: